Click here for our calendar

 The Fiber Fairy visits on some, not all, Fridays with a special offer of some kind.
 Sarafina has different fiber to share with certain order specifications, it is always different and (hopefully!) fun.
 If you wish to participate in the future, go to our business Facebook page Sarafina Fiber Art on Facebook and "Like" it, then check in on Friday mornings for the offer.
 We also send a newsletter with the FFF info so make sure you are subscribed!
 We send the fiber goodies that you qualify for in your package along with your order.
 Offer only good on the day of the offer.
 We also list upcoming FFF offers on our calendar here.

 What is your rewards program?

 Effective as of mid-March 2016, we have a Rewards Program activated on the Sarafina Fiber Art website.
 You will get 1 point for every dollar you spend on the the website, and once you accumulate 100 points you will be able to redeem those points for $5 to use in the online store. **YOU MUST BE LOGGED IN TO YOUR CUSTOMER ACCOUNT FOR THESE POINTS TO ACCUMULATE.
 Many people check out "anonymously" meaning that they do not have a customer account.
 It is simple to create a customer account.
 You just need click "Login" and then use the New Customers link for the website to walk you through the process.
 You need to be sure that you are logged in every time you order for the rewards to apply.
 We can not apply rewards to your account, it is done automatically through the system.
 Your web browser "remembers" fields such as your address so it might look like you are logged in, but you may not be.
 You can click on My Account to check if you are logged in...if you are it will say "Welcome you your account, <your name>" **Please note that if you order and pay with any rewards points, the entire order will not accumulate rewards.
 Rewards points expire 365 days after accruing on your account.
-This is just how the software works, we have requested a change.
-Please keep this in mind when you place an order for now!
+This is just how the software works, based on the web design parameters.
+Please keep this in mind when you place an order!
 We hope you enjoy this program.
 We are excited to reward our many loyal Sarafina customers!

 May I sell work created from Sarafina Tutorials?

 You may sell your sculptures made following tutorials.
 If you have learned a specific animal from a tutorial, we ask that you give Sarafina credit in your presentation whether online in social media, a website description, Etsy, or on a tag if you are at a show.
-It might say something like “.. made following a tutorial by Sarafina Fiber Art.” or “Inspired by Sarafina Fiber Art.”
+It might say something like “...made following a tutorial by Sarafina Fiber Art.” or “Inspired by Sarafina Fiber Art.”
 We also would love some credit on social media.
 Please use the #sarafinainspired to tag your photos on Facebook, Instagram, etc.

 I've seen terrible videos on the internet about animal cruelty.
 You all seem like animal lovers.
 Do you source your wool from companies that use humane practices?